 One possible problem is the value of the Personality item for the TCP/IP port.
-The Personality value is set for each TCP/IP port using the Data stream item on Web Image Monitor.
+The Personality value is set for each TCP/IP port using the Data stream item on the printer's control panel or Web Image Monitor.
 The possible values are [Auto] (default value), [PCL], and [PS].
 If the Personality value is set to [PCL] or [PS], all data coming in through this port will be interpreted as that data stream (for example, PostScript data received when the Personality value is set to [PCL] will not print correctly).
 Ensure that the Personality value is set to [Auto] if more than one data stream will be received through this port.

-7. Appendix
+8. Appendix

-Sharing the Printer with IPDS host systems (PSF/400 or z/OS)
+Sharing the Printer with IPDS host systems (PSF/400 or OS/390)

 - The printer accepts jobs from multiple logical ports (such as TCP/IP LPR, Port 2501, or IPDS).
 The printer automatically chooses the next job to print from the highest priority port that has a job ready to print.
 The printer chooses the next job when the client closes the port that was used for the previous job.
 If the client does not close the port, the printer automatically closes it after a period of time called the timeout interval.
 For details, see the Web Image Monitor Help. - Unlike PostScript and PCL, the IPDS data stream is tightly controlled by the host system.
 For proper operation when printing IPDS, the host system must terminate the TCP/IP connection.
 Host system output writers post an error if the printer closes the port.
 Therefore, for printing IPDS, the printer must be configured for an infinite timeout, and the host system is configured to close the connection after the output queue is empty for some period of time. - The drawback of this method is that the IPDS host system must retransmit downloaded PSF resources each time a new connection with the printer is established.
 This issue can be corrected by using a feature called MID (Managed IPDS Dialog).
 MID allows the TCP/IP connection to remain active and it allows the printer to retain the IPDS resources while freeing the printer to process PostScript and PCL jobs from other ports.
-Only z/OS and the System i host systems support MID.
-(It is not supported by AIX or InfoPrint Manager). - For more information, see p.23 "Sharing the printer with other non-IPDS host systems using MID" for z/OS. - MID is a negotiated sequence between the printer and the host system.
+Only OS/390 and the System i host systems support MID.
+(It is not supported by VSE, VM, AIX or Infoprint Manager). - For more information, see p.23 "Sharing the printer with other non-IPDS host systems using MID" for OS/390. - MID is a negotiated sequence between the printer and the host system.
 The printer requests the suspension of IPDS activity.
 At an appropriate time the host system grants the request.
 When suspended, the IPDS TCP/IP connection between the host and the printer remains open, and the downloaded IPDS resources are retained by the printer.
 When the printer receives the grant it is free to process PostScript and PCL jobs from other ports.
-IPDS activity resumes when the host system has another IPDS job to print. - The MID feature should not be used if multiple IPDS host systems send jobs to the same printer because the first IPDS host system that gains access to the printer will block the other IPDS host systems from obtaining an IPDS TCP/IP connection to the printer.
+IPDS activity resumes when the host system has another IPDS job to print. - The MID feature should not be used if multiple IPDS host systems send jobs to the same printer because the first IPDS host system that gains access to the printer will block the other IPDS host systems from obtaining an IPDS TCP/IP connection to the printer. - To share the printer with one IPDS host and other non-IPDS hosts (for Postscript and PCL printing), the writers for the IPDS host system (System i or OS/390) must be configured to use MID as described in the following chapters.